6 Guerriers Chinois Célèbres

 Xiang Yu

-Xiang Yu and his family were stripped of their privileges and forced to poverty once the Qin dynasty officially took the power.
-The Qin dynasty, which abolished the opponent states, the state of CHU of which Xiang Yu and his family were part, was the target of a generalized hatred on the part of Chinese citizens because of their cruel methods to enforce the government.
-In search of power, Xiang Yu, cajolé by his uncle, Xiang Liang, decides to take up arms against the Empire.
-While the battle between the combined rebel forces and the Qin Empire progressed, Yu finally succeeded his uncle as Supreme Commander CHU rebel forces, later succeeding in crushing the capital of the Qin Empire, and executing the Emperor Qin.
-Particularly with the battle of Julu, or Xiang Yu with 50,000 men defeated more than 400,000 Qin men after days of combat.
-Up to 200,000 Qin soldiers went to him.
+Xiang Yu and his family were stripped of their privileges and forced into poverty once the Qin Dynasty officially took over. power.
+The Qin Dynasty, which abolished rival states including the Chu state of which Xiang Yu and his family were a part, was the target of widespread hatred by Chinese citizens due to their cruel methods of enforcing government.
+Seeking power, Xiang Yu, cajoled by his uncle, Xiang Liang, decided to take up arms against the empire.
+As the battle between the combined rebel forces and the Qin Empire progressed, Yu eventually succeeded his uncle as Supreme Commander Chu rebel forces, later succeeding in crushing the capital of the Qin Empire, and executing the Qin Emperor.
+Notably with the Battle of Julu, where Xiang Yu with 50,000 men defeated over 400,000 Qin men after days of fighting.
+Up to 200,000 Qin soldiers surrendered to him.
 He then massacred these soldiers.
-His victory sealed the fate of the Qin dynasty.
+His victory sealed the fate of the Qin Dynasty.

-The emperor having died, the great generals all tried to seize imperial supremacy.
-Yu concluded a treaty with General Liu Bang, stipulating that the two parties would share Chinese territory in equal parts.
-Unfortunately, Xiang Yu's forces were defeated by Liu Bang's army when he broke the truce in a surprising way in 202 BC.
+With the emperor dead, the great generals all attempted to seize imperial supremacy.
+Yu made a treaty with General Liu Bang, stipulating that the two sides would divide the Chinese territory equally.
+Unfortunately, Xiang Yu's forces were defeated by Liu Bang's army when he surprisingly broke the truce in 202 BC.
 After his defeat, Yu committed suicide before the enemy could capture him.
-Today, historians remember him for his heroism in the fire of the battle, as well as for the essential role he played in the dissolution of the Malimé Empire Qin.
-Yu's heritage is honored by countless stories, songs and poems.
+Today, historians remember him for his heroism in the heat of battle, as well as the pivotal role he played in the dissolution of the ill-fated Qin Empire.
+Yu's legacy is honored in countless stories, songs, and poems.

 6) Qi Jiguang